 Prepared for Take-off

 As a pilot you have to possess the necessary skills to navigate through turbulence.
-Many times life will cause you to reroute your course.
-You must possess the finesse to change your altitude or attitude when the storms occur without losing direction or momentum.
+There will be emotional storms, financial precipitation, and thick mental clouds that will cause you to reroute your course.
+You must possess the confidence to finesse to change your altitude or attitude when the storms occur without losing direction or momentum because aborting your flight isn’t an option.

 Your seat-belts must be securely fastened.
 Which means your support system must be strong and dependable enough to keep you safe and they are there if you need them.
 Are you carrying cargo or passengers?
 People that are headed to the same destination or people that are looking for you to take them with you, no matter where you’re headed?
 Some people are part of your purpose, while others are there for a purpose.
 The cabin (your life) has to be secured.
 Only people that are authorized should be aboard.